2:30 p.m. — PGJC-Navy vs VNS

 5:30 p.m. — NU-Sta.
 Elena vs Cignal

 National University-Sta.
-Elena unleashed a telling scoring barrage in the closing stretch of the fourth set to zap out the fight in defending champion Cignal, 25-21, 20-25, 25-23, 25-18, and take Game 1 of the Spikers’ Turf Open Conference Finals series Thursday at the Paco Arena in Manila.
+Elena goes for the jugular when it returns to court Saturday against defending champion Cignal for Game 2 of their the Spikers’ Turf Open Conference best-of-three finals series at the Paco Arena in Manila.